luckinet/loca/README.md

 This is the main directory for LUCA, the pipeline that builds the LUCKINet land use time-series.
 This pipeline is, after specifying the model-parameters, fully automatic and reproducible at any time, and can either be run on a single machine, or on a dedicated high-performance cluster, for better speed performance.

-Each folder here contains one module that carries out a particular delimitable set of tasks, or the data used here.
-The scripts are sorted into the folder 'bin' and 'src'.
+Each folder here contains one module that carries out a particular delimitable set of tasks.
+Within each module, the scripts are sorted into the folders 'bin' and 'src'.
 The first folder contains the main script that calls the scripts in the latter folder for sub-tasks.

 The whole pipeline is started with the scripts *01_boot_framework.R* and *02_boot_functions.R*, which are, however, not started directly, but from the main scripts in each module.

 What follows is a low-level description of the modules, where a more detailed description of the respective modules can be found in the respective directories.

 ## 00_data

+This directory is not a module per se, but contains all input and output data.
+These are, first of all, a *census* database and an *occurrence* database (built and described in detail in modules 3.1 and 3.2).
+An *input* and *processed* directory are the place where all incoming (spatial) data are placed and all standardized gridded data (prepared in module 3.3) are kept, respectively.
+The directory *tables* contains all data that are not explicitly spatial and which are ready for analyses (such as the land use ontology).
+Finally, the directory *model_run* contains all (tentative) data that become available during a model run, and also the final outputs.

 ## 01_setup_framework